Army ROTC Basic Course

 Coursework builds on the leadership fundamentals you achieved during the Basic Course.
 In the Advanced Course, you study higher-level military tactics and gain practical experience in team organization, planning, and decision-making.

-Completion provides you with a Leadership in Military Science minor from the School of Physical Education and Tourism Management.
+Completion provides you with a Leadership in Military Science minor from the School of Health & Human Sciences.
 After you earn your bachelor’s degree from the program of your choice (typically at the same time), you’ll be prepared to fulfill your Army, Army Reserves, or National Guard service requirement.